10 Tips for Moving from DealCloud to Salesforce Financial Services Cloud

 Lesson 5 — The 12–20 Hour Adoption Curve: Use the Support-Hours Pattern as a Health Check

-The most reliable signal we know for whether a migration has actually landed is not advisor sentiment, training-completion rates, or system usage logs.
+The most reliable signal we know for whether an advisor CRM migration has actually landed is not advisor sentiment, training-completion rates, or system usage logs.
 It’s the support-hours curve.

 Months 1–2: 12 to 20 hours per month of post-go-live support (refining workflows, adding fields, training new joiners, tuning automations, fixing the inevitable small things that only emerge once people are using the system in anger).